yashamon/web2/index.md

 [Simultaneous Go via quantum collapse][14]

 >> On a time symmetric, that is simultaneous version of the classical game Go, using some ideas of quantum mechanics.
-I am interested in actually writing a program, any help would be appreciated.
+I am interested in writing a program, any help would be appreciated.

 <!-- In construction -->
 <!-- Geometric cycles in secondary K-theory -->